Pardee RAND Celebrates 50 Years of Policy Impact

 Fifty years ago, RAND founded the RAND Graduate Institute.

-In particular, we recognized that solving today’s problems, and those in the future, requires a broader range of expertise, experience, and perspective.
-The three new policy engagement streams that will launch this fall — Research, Analysis, and Design; Community-Partnered Policy and Action; and Technology Applications and Implications — will bring new perspectives into Pardee RAND and give today’s students and our RAND researcher faculty far more exposure to new approaches and techniques than were available to those of the 20th century.
+In particular, we recognized that solving today’s problems, and those in the future, requires a broad range of expertise, experience, creativity, and perspective.
+The three new policy engagement streams that will launch this fall — Research, Analysis, and Design; Community-Partnered Policy and Action; and Technology Applications and Implications — will bring new perspectives into Pardee RAND and give today’s students and our RAND researcher faculty far more exposure to new approaches and techniques than was available to those of the 20th century.
 These streams are designed to take on increasingly complex social and systemic problems for a world in which the public sector is not the only source of public policy or policy solutions.

 As we celebrate our 50th, Pardee RAND is once again leading the way with a new model for public policy graduate education, redefining the field of policy analysis, and taking on technology in the public—rather than private—interest.
 RAND’s graduate school is attracting more interest than ever.
 Each year, we increase the size and impact of our school in numbers of students, support to our faculty, and the new capabilities we provide to RAND for technology development and application and community partnerships.